Storage and Data Guide

 Samba Access to Research Storage

-Following the request, the Research Storage team will export that area of the filesystem to users in that project’s group as seen in the User Portal.
+Following the request, the Research Storage team will export that area of the file system to all users who are in that project’s group as seen in the User Portal.
 To add/remove users who can mount the project area, add/remove them from the group in the portal.

 For Windows the path to the share should look like: